astronomer/docs/astro/install-gcp.md

 - Private Services Connect
 - A VPC Peering connection between Astronomer's VPC and the VPCs for your broader network

-If you want to access resources using a VPC peering connection additionally need to provide a CIDR block (RFC 1918 IP Space) no smaller than a `/19` range for each of the following services:
+If you want to access resources using a VPC peering connection, you additionally need to provide a CIDR block (RFC 1918 IP Space) no smaller than a `/19` range for each of the following services:

 - **Subnet CIDR**: Used by nodes in your GKE cluster
 - **Pod CIDR**: Used by GKE pods